Bali

 • Amed

-Skip if: You want nightlife, dining variety, or short transfers from the airport.
+Skip if: You want nightlife or quick access to the south.

 Frequently Asked Questions